nafiqahwork/Renewable-Energy-Consumption/README.md

 -----

 ## Dataset Description
-The data model is structured to support efficient time-series analysis of renewable energy consumption.
+The data model is structured to support efficient time series analysis of renewable energy consumption.
 Tables
 Dataset:
 The main fact table containing detailed consumption records with the following fields: